 You’re hiking through the woods with a friend.
-You’re beginning to think you’ve lost your bearings and you’re uncertain of where you are.
-You having increasing suspicions that your friend’s cartography skills were exaggerated.
+You’re beginning to think you’ve lost your bearings and are uncertain about where you are.
+You have increasing suspicions that your friend’s cartography skills were exaggerated.

 You transition from being uncertain of where you are to complete certainty you are lost.
-Nighttime is approaching, a thunderhead is gathering overhead, you’re friend has just stepped in a giant pile of bear crap, (which as much as it amuses you, is a tad alarming) and you’ve come to the conclusion that you’re friend’s cartography skills were wildly exaggerated.
+Nighttime is approaching, a thunderhead is gathering overhead, you’re friend has just stepped in a giant pile of bear crap (which, as much as it amuses you, is a tad alarming), and you’ve come to the conclusion that your friend’s cartography skills were wildly exaggerated.

-As the first streak of lightning burns across the sky you’re friend turns to you and says, “well, things couldn’t possibly get worse.”
+As the first streak of lightning burns across the sky, your friend turns to you and says, “well, things couldn’t possibly get worse.”

-Without saying a word, you reach down and retrieve a stick from the forest floor.
+Without saying a word, you retrieve a stick from the forest floor.
 You study the stick for a moment, then pull out a jackknife and whittle the stick into a fine point.

-You turn to your friend, pause for a moment as he anticipates what you’re going to doing, then you jab you’re friend in the eye with the stick.
+You turn to your friend and pause for a moment as he anticipates what you’re going to do, then you jab your friend in the eye with the stick.

-Your friend is a little angry, but you were just trying to prove a point…plus, it really irritated you when “Mr. Map Expert” referred to the contour lines on his topographical map as squigglies.
+Your friend is angry, but you were trying to prove a point…plus, it really irritated you when “Mr. Map Expert” referred to the contour lines on his topographical map as squigglies.

-You crash through the forest in the darkness and pouring rain for an interminable amount of time, hopelessly lost and almost certain you’re being stalked by either a bear or bigfoot.
+You crash through the forest in the darkness and pouring rain for an interminable amount of time, hopelessly lost and almost sure you’re being stalked by either a bear or bigfoot.

-Luck finally smiles upon as you come across a country road and there’s a vehicle approaching.
-Your friend jumps into the road, waving his hands in an effort to gain the driver’s attention.
+Luck finally smiles upon you as you come across a country road, and there’s a vehicle approaching.
+Your friend jumps into the road, waving his hands to gain the driver’s attention.

 Your friend mistimes his leap into the road and is struck by the car.
-As it turns out, being blinded in one eye seriously reduces your depth perception.
+As it turns out, being poked in one eye with a sharp stick seriously reduces your depth perception.

-“I guess things couldn’t get worse,” you finally concede to your friend as he lies in the road in a whimpering mass.
+“I guess things couldn’t get worse,” you finally concede to your friend as he lies on the road in a whimpering mass.

-The words have barely left your lips when a bear lurches from the trees and mauls your friend.
+The words barely leave your lips when a bear lurches from the trees and mauls your friend.
 Bigfoot just watches.

 After a lengthy recovery period and extensive physical and mental therapy, your friend is fine.

-You’d tell him that, if you were still on speaking terms.
+You would tell him that if you were still on speaking terms.